Wednesday, December 24, 2014

 We watched them play the game of dreidel.

-• Hey–halb, "half"–the player takes half of the pot.
-If there are an odd number of markers, usually the player takes the extra one too.
+• Heyhalb, "half"–the player takes half of the pot.
+If there is an odd number of markers, the player usually takes the extra one as well.

-We also talked about the fallen angels before Noah.
+We also discussed the fallen angels before the time of Noah.

-We sang Christmas Songs: Joy to the World, Angels We Have Heard on High, and etc.
+We sang Christmas Songs: Joy to the World, Angels We Have Heard on High, etc.

-We per-took of the Lords Supper and were dismissed.
+We partook of the Lord's Supper and were dismissed.

 I ate turkey chili with bread at Panera Bread